 Work on your health.

 Your beard is produced by your body.
 That my seem obvious, but it means that your personal health will have an impact on your beard growth.
 Go to the gym and workout.
 This will help increase testosterone which is an important hormone for beard growth.
 Eat healthy.
 A balanced diet will be rich in all the essentials like protein, carbs, healthy fats, and vitamins.
-All of these things will feed your beard from the inside out.
+According to I Mustache You To Shave, all of these things will feed your beard from the inside out.
 If you don’t take proper care of your body, don’t be surprised if your beard suffers right along with everything else.
 Get up, get outdoors, and do something.
 Bonus, being active outdoors is awesome!

 Reduce your stress level.